-Alnwick Castle is the second largest inhabited castle in England; it has been home to the Duke of Northumberland’s family, the Percys, for over 700 years.
-The castle’s rich history is brimming with drama, intrigue, and extraordinary people; from a gunpowder plotter and visionary collectors, to decadent hosts and medieval England’s most celebrated knight, Harry Hotspur.
+Dubbed the ‘Windsor of the North,’ Alnwick Castle is the second largest inhabited castle in England and has been home to the Duke of Northumberland’s family, the Percys, for over 700 years.

-More recently Alnwick Castle has taken a starring role in a number of film and television productions.
-2017 marks the 20th anniversary of the launch of the first Harry Potter books; fans will recognise Alnwick Castle as Hogwarts School of Witchcraft and Wizardry in the first two Harry Potter films.
-In 2014 and 2015 Alnwick Castle starred as Brancaster Castle in the Christmas specials of Downton Abbey.
+In recent years, Alnwick Castle has taken starring roles in a number of film and television productions including featuring as Hogwarts School of Witchcraft and Wizardry in the Harry Potter films and as Brancaster Castle in ITV’s Downton Abbey.

 Ford & Etal is a place to explore, experience and discover.
-A privately owned agricultural estate centred round the charming villages of Ford and Etal, it’s full of attractions, activities, antiques outlets, traditional tearooms and some excellent accommodation.
+Nestled in the valley of the River Till, between the Scottish Border and the Cheviot Hills and just a few miles inland from the Northumberland Coast, this large agricultural estate centred round the charming villages of Ford and Etal is full of attractions, activities, traditional tearooms and quality accommodation.
 From canoeing, horse-riding and rock-climbing to 19th century artworks and mystical standing stones there’s something to suit every age and interest, whatever the weather.

 Peaceful Ford village with its neat gardens and houses was rebuilt as a Victorian ‘model’ village and is perfect for anyone interested in the Arts and history, with antiques, vintage items and collectables to browse as well as the magnificent Lady Waterford Hall.
 Upon entering this building you’ll be both surprised and delighted!
 Built as the village school in 1860 the Hall houses an unique collection of life-sized watercolour murals painted by Louisa, Marchioness of Waterford and tells the story of her life – a famous beauty and a friend of Queen Victoria who was tragically widowed at a young age.

-Hire a bike from the Visitor Centre and experience the sights and sounds of the countryside on two wheels, or take a steam train ride along the banks of the River Till with the Heatherslaw Light Railway takes you to Etal where you can wander round this ‘chocolate box’ village with its thatched cottages, take a stroll along the riverside and see if you can spot an otter, call at Etal Castle, ransacked at the time of the Battle of Flodden., or simply relax and unwind in the Lavender Tearooms.
+Hire a bike from the Visitor Centre and experience the sights and sounds of the countryside on two wheels, or take a steam train ride along the banks of the River Till with the Heatherslaw Light Railway.
+Take a stroll along the riverside and see if you can spot an otter, call at Etal Castle, ransacked at the time of the Battle of Flodden or simply relax and unwind in the Lavender Tearooms.